aragon/osx/.github/pull_request_template.md

 - [ ] I have updated the `CHANGELOG.md` file in the root folder.
 - [ ] I have updated the `DEPLOYMENT_CHECKLIST` file in the root folder.
 - [ ] I have updated the `UPDATE_CHECKLIST` file in the root folder.
+- [ ] I have updated the Subgraph and added a QA URL to the description of this PR.